ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ----------------------------------------------------------------------------------------

 ## Run {{ model }} configuration
-After editing the configuration, we are ready to run {{ model }}.
+After editing the configuration, you are ready to run {{ model }}.
 <br>
 {{ model }} suites run on <a href="https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview" target="_blank">Gadi</a> through a PBS job submission managed by <i>payu</i>.

 ### Payu setup (optional)
-As a first step, from the control directory, is good practice to run:
+As a first step, it is good practice to run from the <i>control</i> directory:
 <pre><code>payu setup</code></pre>
 This will prepare the model run, based on the experiment configuration.
 <terminal-animation>